Monarchism in Georgia: Recent events

 The authorities' response to the calls for a monarchy was restrained.
-Nino Burjanadze, a co-speaker of the Parliament of Georgia, has expressed skepticism about the idea and stated that Georgia will not be able to decide on such an important issue until its territorial integrity is restored, referring to the secession in Abkhazia and South Ossetia.
+Nino Burjanadze, a co-speaker of the Parliament of Georgia, expressed skepticism about the idea and stated that Georgia would not be able to decide on such an important issue until the restoration of its territorial integrity, referring to the disputed secession of Abkhazia and South Ossetia.
 President Mikheil Saakashvili, having jokingly remarked on his remote Bagratid ancestry, said that "serious consideration is necessary to this issue so that we do not add new problems to the already existing ones."
 Giga Bokeria, an influential member of the parliament from Saakashvili's United National Movement, tried to soft-pedal the Patriarch's statement: "The patriarch didn’t suggest establishing monarchy today.
 He meant this may happen after Georgia resolves its fundamental problems."
 He later alleged that the opposition's call for a constitutional monarchy was merely a populist move: "they speak about constitutional monarchy here and do not say anything about it abroad.
 This is their double-standard policy."
-Ilia II himself has avoided further comment on the topic.
+Ilia II himself avoided further commenting on the topic.

 Meanwhile, the opposition New Rights party, which stood aside from the anti-government demonstrations staged by a coalition of ten opposition parties in October and November 2007, became the only major political group to add a more nuanced view on the establishment of a constitutional monarchy to their agenda.
 They issued a special declaration supporting the idea and proposing to hold a referendum on the issue, a suggestion which was also included in the pre-election campaign of David Gamkrelidze, a candidate from the New Rights/Industrialists bloc for the early presidential elections held on January 5, 2008.